-Consultation on the white paper proposals is open for a ten week period, ending on 26 July 2022.
+Consultation on the white paper proposals was open for a ten week period, ending on 26 July 2022, although no response has yet been issued by the Government.

 12 Further information

 Publications which cover the Authority's budgeting, performance and operational activity are available on the website of the Dorset & Wiltshire Fire and Rescue Authority (dwfire.org.uk).